gkmchain/developer/developer/developer-en.md

 ## 2.1 Available API directives

-The way to invoke the command gkm-cli (command), such as gkm-cli help.
+The way to invoke the command gkmcore-cli (command), such as gkmcore-cli help.

 #### help
 > Method description